rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4-code-linting.md

 ## Integrate the pipeline with Tekton:
 #### TODO
 1. Open the Chart we added to 00-tekton-pipelines folder in section 2.
 2. Open the values file in the editor.
-After the `stakater-sonarqube-scanner-v1`, reference the sonarqube task and add a runAfter field to make it run after the skater-sonarqube-scannerv1 task:
+After the `stakater-sonarqube-scanner-v1`, reference the code-linting task and add a runAfter field to make it run after the stakater-sonarqube-scanner-v1 task:

 ```
-- taskName: stakater-code-lint-v1
+- taskName: stakater-code-linting-v1
   runAfter:
     - stakater-sonarqube-scanner-v1